lucian-bhs/phys-project/current.md

 Resistance = Voltage / Current, or R=V/I

-* I couldn't think of a good phenomenon for this so I used a very specific example from an experiment, hopefully that works!
+* *Note: I couldn't think of a good phenomenon for this so I used a very specific example from an experiment, hopefully that works!*